GorD88/atlassian-ai-news-aggregator/SETUP.md

 ### Initial Configuration

 1. **Access Global Page**:
-   - The "AI News Aggregator" page will appear in your Jira navigation
+   - The "AI News Aggregator" page will appear in your Confluence navigation
    - Click on it to open the configuration interface

 2. **Configure Confluence Spaces**: